jquast/ucs-detect/docs/intro.rst

     # generate screenshots
     tox -e docker_screenshots

-The image includes ``weston`` (Wayland compositor) alongside ``Xvfb``, so Wayland-only terminals ``foot`` and ``weston-terminal`` are also testable.
-Some terminals are not in docker:
+Unfortunately, many terminals have to be excluded from docker:

+- Not Linux or not X11 compatible (Wayland, framebuffer)
-- GPU-accelerated terminals like Rio,
+- GPU-accelerated and not compatible with Xvfb,
-- packages with incredible sized build dependencies like domterm, mlterm
+- massive number of build dependencies (domterm, mlterm)
-- node.js (chromium?) terminals for some reason.
+- JS/Electron stuff (chromium?) for some reason.
+- Cannot reliably set geometry (Konsole)

+This requires installing those terminals on the developer's host system.

 Use the 'system' targets to run these: